GeorgeRJacobs/ibotta-de-takehome/README.md

 If you would like to follow the remote code, you will need to have an active AWS Account & preferably an IAM Administrator account set up.
-In addition, this sample code uses AWS CLI to perform some operations.
+In addition, this sample code uses AWS CLI to perform operations.

-The easiest option to get setup is to use: `aws configure` to configure your settings.
+The easiest option to get setup is to use `aws configure` to configure your settings.

 ### Task 1